rocketvalidator/docs-rocketvalidator/docs/api/web_pages.md

   <dd>URL of the web page that links to this web page.
 That is, where the Spider found first about this Web Page.</dd>

   <dt>HTML Check</dt>
   <dd>Holds the result of the HTML check on that web page, if it was enabled.
-Includes keys for the number of errors, warnings, muted errors and muted warnings, and the status of the check.</dd>
+Includes keys for the number of errors and warnings, and the status of the check.</dd>

   <dt>A11y Check</dt>
   <dd>Holds the result of the accessibility check on that web page, if it was enabled.
-Includes keys for the number of errors, warnings, muted errors and muted warnings, and the status of the check.</dd>
+Includes keys for the number of errors and warnings, and the status of the check.</dd>

   <dt>Inserted At</dt>
   <dd>Timestamp when the web page was created.</dd>